When food rescue organisations take a look at what food items household kitchens are most likely to send to landfill, they see 5 repeat offenders:

 One option is to pick longer-lasting salad ingredients.
 Kale, romaine and iceberg all have a longer shelf-life in the fridge than choices like baby-spinach.

 Another is to ditch the plastic.
 As soon as the leaves are picked from the main lettuce they start to lose freshness.
 Storing them in tight plastic shortens their lifespan even more.
 Transferring your salad ingredients into a storage option like the Veggie Saver bag gives them the breathing room they need.

 Households accidentally waste thousands of dollars each year on food that goes to landfill uneaten.
-Buying high-quality produce, meal planning and clever storage like the Veggie Saver bags are fast, easy ways to help reverse the waste.
+Buying high-quality produce, meal planning and clever storage like the Veggie Saver produce bags are fast, easy ways to help reverse the waste.
 It’s easy to get started today!